 If you travel out of high season, you should be fine finding accommodation.
 The key is to be flexible.

 There are so many accommodation choices other than hotels.
 I love apartments because it means I have access to a kitchen.
-I like to cook and enjoy shopping at local markets which is a cheap alternative to eating out for every meal.
+I like to cook and enjoy shopping at local markets, a cheap alternative to eating out for every meal.

 You can also consider Glamping or camping.
 Camping grounds in Europe provide fantastic facilities, including grocery stores and restaurants.
 If you want ready-made facilities such as tents, cabins, mobile homes and more, check out companies like EuroCamp (highly recommended by a work colleague) and Canvas Holidays (I have no recommendation for this one), both UK companies or we used the Dutch company, Tentsetters (you will need to use Google Translate for this website) for a week in Lake Bled.